Minter blockchain

 - Secret passphrase

-After redeeming balance of user will increased instantly.
+After redeeming, the user's balance will increase instantly.

 Commission